 Basic U lock

 Another good choice is a hardened steel cable.
-The lock shown here is a high security armor plated stainless steel locking cable (4 feet long x 26mm diameter) for maximum protection and security.
-One thing that I like about the cable lock is you can transport it wrapped around your seat post so it doesn't take up room in your bag.
+The lock shown here is a high security armor plated stainless steel locking cable (6 feet long x 26mm diameter) for maximum protection and security.